Yuewei-Wang/nsSNPfinder/README.md

 # nsSNPfinder

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of nsSNPfinder is to …
+nsSNPfinder is an R package for integrating, analyzing, and visualizing the SNP data from the genomic level to the protein level, finding potential nsSNP-associated gene marker that might cause the protein structure change.

 ## Installation